Bilawal Bhutto Zardari: Early political career (2007-2018)

 Bhutto Zardari was appointed as the Chairman of the Pakistan Peoples Party (PPP), on 30 December 2007 at the age of 19, following the assassination of his mother in Rawalpindi earlier that month during a political rally.
 On this occasion, he recalled his martyred mother, "My mother always said that democracy is the best revenge".

-In the 2018 Pakistani general election, the PPP, under the leadership of Bhutto Zardari, emerged as the largest party in Sindh and third largest party of Pakistan.
+In the 2018 Pakistani general election, the PPP, under the leadership of Bilawal Zardari, emerged as the largest party in Sindh and third largest party of Pakistan.
 The party won 43 seats in the National Assembly, nine more seats than in the 2013 general election.
 Bhutto Zardari, contested from NA-246 Karachi West-III, Malakand NA-8, as well as NA-200 Larkana.
 He won from Larkana with 84,426 votes, having lost from two of the other constituencies to candidates for the Imran Khan-founded Pakistan Tehreek-e-Insaf (PTI).
 Bhutto Zardari claimed that rigging took place before and after the general election, adding that across Pakistan polling agents were expelled from the polling stations and demanding a probe into rigging allegations.

 Member of the National Assembly (2018-2023)

-On 13 August 2018, Bhutto Zardari became a member of the National Assembly of Pakistan.
+On 13 August 2018, Bilawal Zardari became a member of the National Assembly of Pakistan.
 In his inaugural speech, he asked Prime Minister Imran Khan to fulfill his promise of rooting out corruption, resolving the water crisis, providing 10 million jobs, and providing 5 million houses to the Pakistani people during his tenure.
-In the speech, Bhutto Zardari coined the term 'PM Select' for Khan.
-He added that Khan is not only the prime minister for the PTI, but he is also the Prime Minister of the Pakistani people, who Bhutto Zardari claimed that Khan referred to as "donkeys" and "living corpses."
+In the speech, Bilawal Zardari coined the term 'PM Select' for Khan.
+He added that Khan is not only the prime minister for the PTI, but he is also the Prime Minister of the Pakistani people, who Bilawal Zardari claimed that Khan referred to as "donkeys" and "living corpses."

-On 5 March 2019, Bhutto Zardari was elected—unopposed—as the chairperson of the National Assembly Standing Committee for Human Rights.
+On 5 March 2019, Bilawal Zardari was elected—unopposed—as the chairperson of the National Assembly Standing Committee for Human Rights.